Documentation Index

 query pre-aggregations on-demand.

-Development instances don’t have dedicated refresh workers
+Shared deployments don’t have dedicated refresh workers

 and, consequently, they do not refresh pre-aggregations on schedule.

-Development instances do not provide high-availability nor do they guarantee
+Shared deployments do not provide high-availability nor do they guarantee

 fast response times.
-Development instances also auto-suspend
+Shared deployments also auto-suspend

-after 30 minutes of inactivity, which can cause the first request after the instance
+after 30 minutes of inactivity, which can cause the first request after the

-on the maximum number of queries per day and the maximum number of Cube Store
+limits on the maximum number of queries per day and the maximum

-Workers.
-We strongly advise not using a development instance in a production
+number of Cube Store Workers.
+We strongly advise not using a Shared

-environment, it is for testing and learning about Cube only and will not deliver
+deployment in a production environment, it is for testing and learning about

-a production-level experience for your users.
+Cube only and will not deliver a production-level experience for your users.

-You can try a Cube Cloud development instance by
+You can try a Shared deployment by

 (no credit card required).

-Production Clusters are designed to support high-availability production
+Dedicated deployments are designed to support high-availability production

 workloads.
 It consists of several key components, including starting with 2 Cube